duckysmacky/win-tools/README.md

+# Tools for Windows

-# A collection of command line tools for Windows
+A collection of simple command line tools for Windows

-Most of these tools are just Linux equivalent to them, as you don't have them as defaults in CMD or Powershell (with exceptions)
+Most of these tools are just their Linux equivalent, as they are not there in CMD or Powershell by default (with exceptions)

 ## Todo